WRXS: Top 40 (2012–2021)

-The flip to Rhythmic also brought the format back to Milwaukee for the first time since September 1994, when WLUM carried the format before they flipped to Alternative, which at the time was due to owner Willie Davis' decision to move the station away from playing the increasing Hip-Hop content that he felt was too offensive.
-Like WLUM (during its later years), WNRG-FM's Rhythmic playlist heavily focused on Rhythmic Pop/Dance currents, but would also incorporate more R&B/Hip-Hop into the music mix.
-As such, WNRG-FM faced competition from Top 40/CHR rival WXSS, and from Urban Contemporary rival WKKV.
+The flip to rhythmic also brought the format back to Milwaukee for the first time since October 1994, when WLUM carried the format before they flipped to alternative, which at the time was due to owner Willie Davis' decision to move the station away from playing the increasing hip-hop content that he felt was too offensive.
+Like WLUM (during its later years), WNRG-FM's rhythmic playlist heavily focused on rhythmic pop/dance currents, but would also incorporate more R&B/hip-hop into the music mix.
+As such, WNRG-FM faced competition from top 40/CHR rival WXSS, and from urban contemporary rival WKKV.

-WNRG-FM was also the first station in the Saga Communications Rhythmic Top 40 line up to be launched on a full-powered signal, as their two other outlets in Des Moines (HITS99.9 K260AM/KIOA) and Champaign (HITS99.7 WIXY-HD3/W259BG) broadcast on simulcasting HD radio subchannels and FM translators.
+WNRG-FM was also the first station in the Saga Communications rhythmic top 40 line up to be launched on a full-powered signal, as their two other outlets in Des Moines (HITS99.9 K260AM/KIOA) and Champaign (HITS99.7 WIXY-HD3/W259BG) broadcast on simulcasting HD radio subchannels and FM translators.
 They also share the same fonts and logos except for the branding (Des Moines and Champaign's monikers are "Hits").
 The WNRG-FM voiceover imaging and liners were handled by Scott Matthews and Wendy K. Gray of CESD Talent.
 All three stations were programmed in Milwaukee by Saga/Milwaukee PD Brandon Rowe up until his departure in May 2013.

-On January 25, 2013, after running jockless for four months, WNRG-FM hired its first airstaffer, Jeremy "Cousin Ed" Schultz, for afternoons, while Rowe took the 7 p.m.-Midnight slot until his exit from the station.
-They also added DJ Ekin for mix shows duties, airing at 6 p.m. and 10 p.m. daily.
+On January 25, 2013, after running jockless for four months, WNRG-FM hired its first airstaffer, Jeremy "Cousin Ed" Schultz, for afternoons, while Rowe took the 7 pm-midnight slot until his exit from the station.
+They also added DJ Ekin for mix shows duties, airing at 6 pm and 10 pm daily.
 WNRG-FM began adding an airstaffer for the midday slot with the hiring of Taylor Vaughn in October 2013.
-Taylor left in January 2014 and was replaced by Ashley Z (who has also since left the station; Mandy Scott replaced her afterwards).
+Taylor left in January 2014, and was replaced by Ashley Z (who has also since left the station; Mandy Scott replaced her afterwards).

-While "Energy" was able to retain strong enough ratings to last 8 years, it failed to overtake WXSS or WKKV, in large part due to its relatively weak signal.
+While "Energy" was able to retain strong enough ratings to last eight years, it failed to overtake WXSS or WKKV, in large part due to its relatively weak signal.
 The last Nielsen Audio ratings under the format, the February 2021 ratings, saw WNRG-FM carry a 1.5 share, significantly trailing WXSS, which had a 4.2 share.

-Oldies (2021-present)
+Oldies (2021–present)

 On March 30, 2021, the station would dismiss the entirety of their airstaff, and briefly run jockless.
-At Noon the same day, WNRG-FM dropped the "Energy" format and began stunting with light instrumental and big band covers of popular songs, while a female computerized voice periodically counted down to April 1, at 10:06 a.m., at which time the station, under new callsign WRXS, flipped to oldies as "Pure Oldies 106.9".
+At noon the same day, WNRG-FM dropped the "Energy" format and began stunting with light instrumental and big band covers of popular songs, while a female computerized voice periodically counted down to April 1, at 10:06 a.m., at which time the station, under new callsign WRXS, flipped to oldies as "Pure Oldies 106.9".
 The first song on "Pure Oldies" was "Chain of Fools" by Aretha Franklin.